tetracorp/k240/docs/_posts/2022-06-04-ship-hardpoints.md

 Ships fire all their hardpoints at one time, selecting random targets.

-Ship damage is repaired only when there is a Repair Facility at the colony, only if the ship is landed in a hangar, and only up to the base value without shields.
+Ship damage is repaired only when there is a Repair Facility at the colony, and only if the ship is landed in a hangar.

 ### Ion Cannon